itsbrunodev/nwiz/README.md

 > [!WARNING]
 > This is a very early alpha version of the project.
 It is not fully featured and may contain bugs.
+Please report any issues to the [Issues](https://github.com/itsbrunodev/nwiz/issues) page.

 # nwiz